ECOMOG and Democrazy by force

 What is wrong with West Africans?
 Have we not had enough war already?
 Why fast track another war in a tiny country?
 The same mistakes are about to be repeated in the Gambia as ECOWAS embarks on building a war infrastructure against a tiny West African State, the Gambia.

 ECOMOG has always taken sides in every conflict in West Africa.
 One would expect that as a peace keeping force, ECOMOG should be neutral.
 Unfortunately, that has never been the case.
 In Sierra Leone for example, quite apart from supporting the Government, ECOMOG was actively involved in the training, recruitment and mentoring of civilians into combatants.
-It also provided military logistics to a faction of the Sierra Leone civil war (Kamajors).
+It also provided military logistics to a faction of the Sierra Leone civil war.
 There were reports of populations used as human shields by ECOMOG forces.
 These are truths that are not popular in post-war discourse let alone codified by a flamboyant UN Special Court and the story telling circus of a TRC constitutive of pro-government partisans.

 Are there lessons for Gambians to learn especially from Sierra Leone?
 Indeed, a lot.
 Perhaps that will help the people of Gambia in making an informed choice between ECOMOG and DEMOCRAZY on one hand and dialogue on the other.